Soltec supplies SF Utility solar tracker for 38 MW project in Arizona's Navajo Nation

 The plant will also use the self-powered version of the SF Utility solar tracker which has no impact on the active production area and minimises energy costs over the lifetime of the plant.

-“We are proud to have landed this unique project on the Navajo Nation.
-In addition to meeting cost effectiveness criteria, we were able to do so and also achieve low environmental impact and a very short timeline to supply and install” said Raúl Morales, CEO Soltec.
+"We are very proud to be able to participate in this unique project in the Navajo Nation in which, in addition to meeting the cost-effectiveness criteria, we are able to offer the installation with the minimum environmental impact and with a very tight supply and installation schedule," says Raúl Morales, CEO of Soltec.